Ali42Ibr/individual-project/README.md

 Our Team truly believes that anonymous online conversation with an intelligent chat-bot can aleviate mental stresses without the added expenses a real psychiatrist would require.

-This conversational bot was developed entirely in Python using the Natural Language Processing library, Natural Language Toolkit(NLTK).
+This conversational bot was developed entirely in Python using the Natural Language Processing library, Natural Language Toolkit(NLTK), as well as APIs from Google and Wikipedia.

-The program is made up of two classes: chatbot and main
+The program is made up of two main classes: chatbot and main
 >chatbot is the class that can has all the attributes of the chat bot and its methods

 >main class is where a chatbot object gets created and is run to extract quotes from file as
 >well as running a loop to continuously ask the user for input with a loop in the class until
 >they enter an exit word
+>all other classes are used to support the outputing and inputing functions of chatbot

 ## Installation